ShaunCurtis/GitHubSite/site/Building-a-Database-Application-in-Blazor/Building-a-Database-Application-in-Blazor-Part-3.md

 }
 ```

-## Implementing the Forms
+## Implementing Forms

 ### WeatherForecastViewerForm

-The C# code for the `WeatherForecastViewerForm` is pretty simple.
+The code for the `WeatherForecastViewerForm` is pretty simple.

 1. Inherit from `RecordFormBase` and set `TRecord` as `WeatherForecast`.
 2. Get the `WeatherForecastControllerService` and assign it to the base `Service` property.